objectbox/objectbox-sync-examples/tasks/client-android-kotlin/README.md

-# `client-android-kotlin` Sync Example: Using the Sync Client in an Android/Kotlin application
+# Sync Client Example: using the Java SDK in a Kotlin Android application

 This example shows how to use ObjectBox Sync in an Android task list app written in Kotlin.